aysmedia/prcheck/README.md

 # About
-A simple bulk Google PageRank checker script written in perl (requires the WWW::Google::PageRank CPAN module).
+A simple bulk Google PageRank checker script written in Perl (requires the WWW::Google::PageRank CPAN module).

 # Live Demo